sotostzam/job-stats/README.md

-# Skills Extractor From Job Posts
+# Skill Extraction From Job Posts

 ## Introduction

-This project is a skills extractor portfolio project that consists of a scraper for scraping job listings and various machine learning techniques for analyzing the descriptions.
-The goal of this project is to extract the top soft and hard skills of all job posts.
-This project is important because it can help job seekers identify the most important skills for a particular job and tailor their resumes accordingly.
+This project is a skills extraction application that comprises a utility class for scraping job posts and various machine learning techniques for in-depth analysis.
+The goal of the project is to extract the top soft and hard skills that companies ask for in their job posts.
+It can help job seekers identify the most important skills needed for the industry and tailor their resumes accordingly.

 ## Requirements and Installation